 Note that once Offline Mode is enabled, the online script – and other Project Documents – will be 'locked' as 'read-only' for anyone accessing the Project online: including yourself.

 Once your script is in Offline Mode – whether your device has an active internet connection at the time, or not – you will notice that certain features will be disabled.
 This is because Offline Mode allows you to edit your script, but does not include the ability to edit additional Writing or Planning documents – like Index Cards or Breakdown.
 These features will return upon bringing your script back online.

 You can take more than one script offline at a time, as well.
 When your device does not have an active internet connection, pointing your browser to celtx.com will bring you to a menu containing all the offline scripts contained on your device.

 While Offline Mode is enabled, you are free to close your browser – even shutdown your device: your script will be waiting for you when you return.
 Working in Offline Mode, you must use the same browser and the same browser profile as was used to take the script offline.

 Back to homebase?
 You can bring your script back online as easy as you took it offline.
 Simply select 'File' and 'Go Online' to bring your script – and the rest of your Project – back online.

 Forcing a Project Back Online

-One of your collaborators' stuck in traffic but you need to update today's call sheet?
-No worries, any project Owner can 'Force a Script Back Online'.
-Just click "Force back online" to immediate re-activate your studio.
+One of your collaborators is stuck in traffic but you need to update today's call sheet?
+No worries, any project Owner can force a script back online.
+Just click the 'Go Online' option again from the File menu to immediate re-activate your studio.